hkhanna/django-base/README.md

        - Without this, it will use the default of `DEBUG`.
      - `STRIPE_API_KEY` if using billing.
      - `POSTMARK_API_KEY` if using email
-  1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add --index 1 heroku/nodejs --app <project_name>`.
+  1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add --index 1 heroku/nodejs --app <app_name>`.
 (Update this if this fails because this is being done before the first deployment, the python buildpack might not be detected yet.)
   1. Connect Heroku to Github.
 Enable Automatic Deploys from `main` once CI has passed.
 You can push directly to `main` or do a PR into `main` and it will deploy once CI passes.
   1. Make sure Heroku is installed
   1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
-  1. Set up postgres backups: `heroku pg:backups schedule --at '02:00 America/New_York' DATABASE_URL --app <project_name>`
+  1. Set up postgres backups: `heroku pg:backups schedule --at '02:00 America/New_York' DATABASE_URL --app <app_name>`
-  1. Make sure there aren't any obvious issues in production: `heroku run python manage.py check --deploy --app <project_name>`
+  1. Make sure there aren't any obvious issues in production: `heroku run python manage.py check --deploy --app <app_name>`
-  1. If using celery, give the celery worker one dyno: `heroku ps:scale main_worker=1 --app <project_name>`
+  1. If using celery, give the celery worker one dyno: `heroku ps:scale main_worker=1 --app <app_name>`
-  1. If the web worker doesn't seem to be running, give it one dyno: `heroku ps:scale web=1 --app <project_name>`
+  1. If the web worker doesn't seem to be running, give it one dyno: `heroku ps:scale web=1 --app <app_name>`
   1. Add papertrail via the Heroku interface and set up alerts as per "Deployment" below.
-  1. Create the first superuser on production: `heroku run python manage.py createsuperuser --app <project_name>`
+  1. Create the first superuser on production: `heroku run python manage.py createsuperuser --app <app_name>`
   1. Update the Site name and domain in the Django admin.
   1. You should be good to go.
-If you want to poke around, you can run `heroku run python manage.py shell --app <project_name>`.
+If you want to poke around, you can run `heroku run python manage.py shell --app <app_name>`.
 - Update "Deployment", below, as appropriate.
 - **Delete everything in this README** until "Local Development" and add anything appropriate to the new README.